Gathering Data#

 name = "my_crawler"

-class is our web crawler.
-We named the class Crawler
+The Crawler class is our web crawler.
+We named the class Crawler, but you can name it however you want.
+This

-class is basically just a WebSpider
+class is basically just a WebSpider class, but with a unique name attribute set to my_crawler.
+You can

-attribute is important when running the crawler, as we will find out later.
+choose this string freely.
+The name attribute is important when running the crawler, as we will find out later.

-class defines a general-purpose crawler whose behavior can be controlled by adding some settings in
+The WebSpider class defines a general-purpose crawler whose behavior can be controlled by adding some settings in

-file.
+the settings.py file.
 The core behavior of this crawler is as follows.

 It starts by visiting the page(s) listed in the setting

-.For each visited page, it extracts links from the page.
+LANGSEARCH_WEB_SPIDER_START_URLS.For each visited page, it extracts links from the page.
 You can also control which links are extracted using settings.

 After the links have been extracted, the crawler visits each extracted link.
 Normally, links visited earlier in the process will not be visited again.